AS Roma: Stadiums

-The first sport facility Roma used was the Motovelodromo Appio, previously used by Alba-Audace.
-Roma only played the 1927–28 season there until they moved to Campo Testaccio the very next season.
-Campo Testaccio was used through 1929 to 1940.
-The team moved later to the Stadio Nazionale del PNF, where they spent 13 years before moving once again.

-In the 1953–54 season, Roma moved to the Olympic arena, Stadio Olimpico, which it shares with Lazio.
-The arena has undergone several changes over the years.
-The most significant change took place in the nineties when Stadio Olimpico was demolished and then reconstructed for the 1990 FIFA World Cup, held in Italy.
-Roma have played almost every season since 1953–54, with exception of the 1989–90 seasons due to the reconstruction of Stadio Olimpico.
-That year, Roma played its home matches at Stadio Flaminio.
+The club's first stadium was the Motovelodromo Appio, previously used by Alba-Audace.
+Roma only played the 1927–28 season there until they moved to Campo Testaccio.
+Campo Testaccio was used through 1929 to 1940 until the team then moved to the Stadio Nazionale del PNF, where they spent 13 years.
+In the 1953–54 season, Roma moved to the Stadio Olimpico, which it shares with Lazio.
+The stadium has undergone several changes over the years, with the most significant taking place in the 1989–90 season, when the stadium was mostly demolished and reconstructed for the 1990 FIFA World Cup held in Italy.
+During reconstruction, Roma played its home matches at Stadio Flaminio.